MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parameters.md

 This setting indicates whether the parameter is mandatory, that is, whether all commands that use this cmdlet must include this parameter.
-When the value is **"True"** and the parameter is missing from the command, PowerShell prompts you for a value for the parameter.
+When the value is **True** and the parameter is missing from the command, PowerShell prompts you for a value for the parameter.

 #### Parameter Position